 PARTIES FOR TEENAGERS (ages 12-16)

 "Birthday parties for teenagers?
 My daughter laughed when I suggested one for her 14th birthday, rolled her eyes, and said, 'Ma, really, do you think I'm a child?'"
 I heard variations of this comment over and over again, spoken by frustrated mothers who missed the days when a birthday party was eagerly anticipated months before the big event.
-Now, many teens are happy to forego parties until the big Sweet Sixteen gala, which often resembles a mini version of a wedding (with the price tag not lagging far behind); Jewish boys and girls may have a Bar or Bat Mitzvah party ? a time of religious celebration as well as a great party event.
-But at other than those times, birthday parties for teens tend to be low-key and casual; many teens will take several friends to a movie, play or sporting event, and then perhaps out for dinner or a pizza afterwards.
+Now, many teens are happy to forego parties until the big Sweet Sixteen gala, which often resembles a mini version of a wedding (with the price tag not lagging far behind); Jewish boys and girls may have a bar or bat mitzvah party, a time of religious celebration as well as a great party event.
+But other than those times, birthday parties for teens tend to be low-key and casual; many teens will take several friends to a movie, play, or sporting event, and then perhaps out for dinner or a pizza afterwards.

 Still, in certain neighborhoods, and depending on the mores of the peer group, there are teenagers who still want to mark their birthdays with an organized celebration.
 Alice James, of Forest Hills, says her daughter Karen wanted a party when she turned 14.
 It was held in a local Italian restaurant, and after dinner the guests played Bingo.
 According to Alice: "I was afraid the kids would think it was stupid, but they actually loved it and kept begging for 'one more game!'
 We didn't stop until we ran out of prizes."